-Vitamix blenders range in price from $299 to $689 with an average price around $484.
-The factory reconditioned Vitamix models are the cheapest of the bunch, starting at $299, but only come with a 5 year warranty.
+Vita Mix blenders range in price from $299 to $689 with an average price around $484.
+The factory reconditioned models are the cheapest of the bunch, starting at $299, but only come with a 5 year warranty.

-If that seems steep, consider that Blendtec models range between $279 to $1035 with an average price of about $555.
+If that seems steep, consider that Blendtec models range between $279 to $1035 with an average price of about $555, which is about MSRP for their very popular blendtec tb-621-20 with street prices in the $400 range.
 Their factory refurbished models are their most affordable offerings, starting at $279, for the Total Blender Classic Certified Refurbished.